Manerial/WordCreatorPhoneme/README.md

 You can update them as much as you want (adding/removing lines).

 ## How does it work ?
-This project uses files of words to do some analysis and use them to create new words.
-Basically, it will look for all the bigrams (couple of letters) of a word and save their frequency of appearing.
-It will also save the frequency of all the next letters that will appear after a bigram.

 It works like a decision tree.
-When you have your first bigram (like "be" in this example), the program will randomly choose one of the next letters that can fit.
+When you have your first phoneme (like "a" in this example), the program will randomly choose one of the next phoneme that can fit.
+If two consonant or vowels are juxtaposed, we force the next one to be a vowel or a consonant.
 We won't find abberations like finding "mlfpxct" thanks to this method, but only words that could have the most chance to appears.

 ## Architecture
 You will find only 3 javaclass :

 First, the Launcher.java class : It's the entry point (the Main class) that's allow you to use different functions of the program.

-Then, you have the WordAnalyzerManager.java class : The interface that will read files and use them to create analysis (mostly read, write and process the analyzer).
+Then, you have the WordAnalyzerManager.java class : The interface that will use the WordAnalyzer file to create random words.

 And last, the WordAnalyzer.java class : the heart of this program.
-It will parse a word and analyze it structure to get the most precise analysis it can.
+It will use an analysis to create new words.